 Over the course of seven days, the Evolta robot swam, bicycled, and ran the entire Ironman route, facing challenges on the way.
 Evolta saw a lot of support from our community members and many touring the island.
 The race was broadcasted on the internet to viewers around the world.
 On the seventh day of the challenge, nearly every person on the island knew about the challenge and was there to support Evolta at the end of the competition.

-We supported Evolta from the whole way.
+We supported Evolta the entire way.
 During the seven-day triathlon, we were able to invite Mr. Takahashi to give a presentation to a local FLL competition at Kahakai Elementary.
-The elementary and middle school students were excited to see two of the three-evolta robots in person; the third robot was in the running stage of the triathlon.
+The elementary and middle school students were excited to see two of the three Evolta robots in person; the third robot was not available due to it was busy on the running stage of the triathlon.
 Mr. Takahashi explained the Evolta Challenge as well as some of his previous robots, such as the first female robot and soccer bots.
 He showed how the robot followed a sensor to move.
 The young robotics students were awestruck.

 On the last day of the triathlon, hundreds of fans watched the robot make its way to the finish line.
 People were honking and yelling their supports for Evolta, cheering the small bot towards the end.
 Many people crowded the finish line chanting “Evolta!” until the team arrived at the finish.
 Once the bot completed the strenuous challenge, champagne was shot in the air, celebrating another completed Evolta challenge.

 A few students from the Tiki Techs created a small aid station for the small evolta bot as it “ran” past the area, pulling humor into the challenge.
 We had the opportunity to walk alongside the robot as it made its way to the finish line.